BonkCode/cdarr/README.md

 cdarr is a small library that implements dynamically growing arrays in c.

+## Description

+This is my take on dynamically growing int arrays in C. Simple to use, lightweight and fast.
+Simplifies work with int arrays, since you don't need to allocate any memory by hand, which is(memory allocation) confusing when you start learning C.

 ## Installation

 Use git to clone the repository, then compile it using its Makefile and use cdarr.a to compile with your project.